Treode/store/client/DESIGN.md

 ### Read Requests

-The request to the DB includes the table ID, the desired key, and headers restricting the timestamps of the value.
+The request to the DB includes the table name, the desired key, and headers restricting the timestamps of the value.

 HTTP read requests should follow this format:

-    GET /[table_id_string]/[key_string] HTTP/1.1
+    GET /[table]/[key] HTTP/1.1
     If-Modified-Since: [http date]
     Cache-Control: max-age=[duration, seconds]
     Read-TxClock: [timestamp, microseconds, 64 bits]